-MATH 226 Calculus With Analytic Geometry IB Second course of a four-session sequence.
+MATH 226 Calculus With Analytic Geometry IB

+Second course of a four-session sequence.
 Focus on the use of integrals to solve a variety of practical problems.
 Topics include derivatives of exponential, hyperbolic, trigonometric functions and partial derivatives.
 Prerequisite: MATH 215 with a grade of C or higher.

-MATH 235 Calculus With Analytic Geometry IIA 3 hrs.
+MATH 235 Calculus With Analytic Geometry IIA

 Third course of a four-session sequence.
 Topics include use of elementary integration, formulations, trigonometric substitutions, Cauchy's and Taylor's formula, and polar coordinates.
 Prerequisite: MATH 226 with a grade of C or higher.

-Calculus With Analytic Geometry IIB MATH 245 3 hrs.
+MATH 245 Calculus With Analytic Geometry IIB

 Last course of a four-session sequence.
 Topics include multivariate calculus, infinite series, and differential equations.
 Prerequisite: MATH 235 with a grade of C or higher.

-MATH 250 Statistics I 3 hrs.
+MATH 250 Statistics I

 Introduction to descriptive and inferential statistics.
 Topics include collection of data, numerical and graphical descriptive methods, linear correlation and regression, probability concepts and distributions, confidence intervals and hypothesis testing for means and proportions.
-Prerequisites: MATH 150 or MATH 170 or MATH 180: or a score of 23 or above on the math portion of the ACT or 540 or above on the math portion of the SAT.
-MATH 251 Statistics II 3 hrs.
+Prerequisites: MATH 150 or MATH 170 or MATH 180; or MATH 215 and 226.

+MATH 251 Statistics II

 This course is a continuation of Statistics I. Topics include hypothesis testing, regression, correlation, statistical decision theory, analysis of variance and nonparametric methods.
 Prerequisite: MATH 250.

-MATH 300 Multivariate Calculus 3 hrs.
+MATH 300 Multivariate Calculus

 Two and three dimensional vectors, partial derivatives, multiple integrals, line and surface integrals.
 Prerequisite: MATH 222 or 245.

-MATH 303 3 hrs.
-Linear Algebra Vector spaces, linear transformations, matrices and determinants, with applications to systems of linear equations, geometry, and other selected topics.
+MATH 303 Linear Algebra

+Vector spaces, linear transformations, matrices and determinants, with applications to systems of linear equations, geometry, and other selected topics.
 Prerequisite: Grade of C or higher in MATH 215.

-MATH 304 Introduction to Abstract Algebra 3 hrs.
+MATH 304 Introduction to Abstract Algebra

 Introduction of algebraic systems, their motivation, definitions, and basic properties.
 Primary emphasis is on group theory (permutation and cyclic groups, subgroups, homomorphism, quotient groups) and is followed by a brief survey of rings, integral domains, and fields.
 Prerequisites: Grade of C or higher in MATH 225 and MATH 226.

-MATH 305 Number Theory The goal of this course is to provide a modern treatment of number theory.
+MATH 305 Number Theory

+The goal of this course is to provide a modern treatment of number theory.
 The student learns more about the integers and their properties, important number-theoretical ideas and their applications.
 The course emphasizes reading and writing proofs.
 Prerequisites: Grade of C or higher in both MATH 225 and MATH 226.

-MATH 325 Discrete Mathematics II 3 hrs.
+MATH 325 Discrete Mathematics II

 This course continues the discussion begun in Discrete Mathematics I (MATH 225) and serves to develop students' understanding of the discrete mathematical concepts that underlie computer science.
 Topics in this second course include recurrence relations, graphs, paths and circuits, trees, and optimization and matching theory.
 Prerequisite: Grade of C or higher in MATH 226.

-MATH 330 History of Mathematics The goals of this course are to develop knowledge of the contributions made by Mathematicians and the influence these contributions have made to the development of human thought and culture over time.
+MATH 330 History of Mathematics

+The goals of this course are to develop knowledge of the contributions made by Mathematicians and the influence these contributions have made to the development of human thought and culture over time.
 The course provides a chronological tracing of mathematics from the ancient Chinese into modern times, with an emphasis on problems and the individuals who formulated and solved them.
 Course meets multicultural graduation requirement.
 Prerequisite: Grade of C or higher in MATH 226.

-MATH 331 Foundations of Geometry This course provides students with the opportunity to broaden and deepen the understanding of Euclidean Geometry usually encountered in a high school geometry course.
+MATH 331 Foundations of Geometry

+This course provides students with the opportunity to broaden and deepen the understanding of Euclidean Geometry usually encountered in a high school geometry course.
 The course extends the geometric experience to non-Euclidean topics and serves to unify the study of geometry as the result of a system of axioms.
 Prerequisite: Grade of C or higher in MATH 226.